CatinhoCR/modern-frontend-flow/README.md

 ## To Do List (Ordered by Priority - Quick Draft)

+* Yarn for FE deps
+* Decide: Webpack or Gulp/Browserify !
 * Clean up package.json dependencies and remove any unused modules.
 * Make actual build for static files serving work.
 * Front End package management flow.